Tony Mitchell (basketball, born 1992): Hapoel Gilboa Galil (2018)

 On February 22, 2018, Mitchell returned for a second stint in Israel, signing with Hapoel Gilboa Galil for the rest of the season.
 However, on March 7, 2018, Mitchell was released by Gilboa Galil before appearing in a game for them.

 Second stint with Cocodrilos de Caracas (2018)

 On May 8, 2018, Mitchell was reported to have returned and signed with Cocodrilos de Caracas of the Liga Profesional de Baloncesto (LPB).

-Al Wasl and Fubon Braves (2018–2019)
+Fubon Braves (2018–2019)

 On August 4, 2018, Mitchell was reported to have signed with Al Wasl of the UAE National Basketball League.

 NLEX Road Warriors (2019)

 In April 2019, Mitchell signed with the NLEX Road Warriors of the Philippine Basketball Association as the team's import for the 2019 PBA Commissioner's Cup.

-Brujos de Guayama (2019)

-Mitchell signed with Brujos de Guayama in the summer of 2019.

 Leones de Ponce (2020–2021)

 On September 28, 2020, Mitchell signed with the Leones de Ponce of the Baloncesto Superior Nacional.